-In 2007 a debate began in which various experts, political parties, museum directors and media representatives were involved, not only on the financial situation of the federal museums, but also on content-related overlaps between those federal museums presenting contemporary arts.
-This process led to the development of museum reform, whose core themes were the national museum policy, planning and collection policy and "governance".
-Details about the process is available at http://www.museumsreform.at.
-In 2010 the revised or reformulated museum regulations and the framework objective agreements for museums came into force.
+A debate on the financial situation and content-related overlaps between those federal museums, in which various experts, political parties, museum directors and media representatives were involved, led to a comprehensive reform of the federal museums in 2010.
+Core themes were the national museum policy, planning and collection policy and governance.
+The museum regulations have been revised and reformulated and framework objective agreements for museums came into force.

 The points of emphasis of the implementation of the museums reform are:

-In the framework of the free admission for children and young people to federal museums and the Austrian National Library, introduced in 2010, with a budget of EUR 600 000 and in cooperation with KulturKontakt Austria, the bmu:kk started an educational offensive.
+In the framework of the free admission for children and young people to federal museums and the Austrian National Library, introduced in 2010, with a budget of EUR 600 000 and in cooperation with KulturKontakt Austria, the former bmu:kk started an educational offensive.
 Under this programme, school students are planning an exhibition in the Kunsthistorische Museum with objects they have selected themselves – the project "Belvedere Hautnah: Ein Schloss zum Angreifen" [Belvedere Up Close: A Castle to Touch] was conceived for school students with visual impairment.
 The MAK, MUMOK and the Natural History Museum have also developed special educational concepts for children and young people.
-The benefits are evident as there has been an increase of more than 15% in visitor numbers under 19 and 20% in full-price visitors in 2011 in comparison to 2009.
+The benefits are evident as there has been an increase of almost 30% in visitor numbers under 19 and almost 20% in full-price visitors.

 With the ratification of the UNESCO 2003 agreement on the Safeguarding of the Intangible Cultural Heritage, Austria has committed itself to the safeguarding of the country's intangible cultural heritage.
 The national agency for intangible cultural heritage within the Austrian UNESCO Commission is entrusted with the implementation of the agreement and the drawing up of a national directory.